4VV20CS047/Creating-a-strong-password-and-evaluating-its-strength/README.md

-🔐 PASSWORD STRENGTH EVALUATION - MAKE YOUR PASSWORDS UNBREAKABLE!

-📌 OVERVIEW

-In today’s digital world, passwords are the first line of defense 🔰 against hackers.

-This project is a hands-on experiment where we:

-Create passwords of different complexities 🛠️

-Test them on an online password strength checker 🌐

-Learn what makes a password strong 💪

-Understand how hackers crack weak passwords 🕵️‍♂️

-🛠️ STEPS PERFORMED

-1️⃣ CREATED A MULTIPLE PASSWORDS

-From very weak to extremely strong

-Mixed uppercase, lowercase, numbers, and symbols 🔤🔢💥

-Varied lengths from short (6 chars) to long (16+ chars)

-2️⃣ TESTED PASSWORDS

-Used the Bitwarden Password Strength Checker 💻

-Recorded scores & feedback 📊

-3️⃣ DOCUMENTED RESULTS

-Captured screenshots 📸

-Created an explanation PDF 📄 with visuals and tips

-4️⃣ RESEARCHED PASSWORD ATTACKS

-Brute Force Attack ⚒️ → Guessing every possible combination

-Dictionary Attack 📚 → Using a list of common passwords

-Credential Stuffing 🗂️ → Using stolen credentials from leaks

-📊 FINDINGS & BEST PRACTICES

-✅ Use at least 12–16 characters

-✅ Mix uppercase, lowercase, numbers, and symbols

-✅ Avoid dictionary words and common patterns 🚫 ("password123")

-✅ Never reuse passwords 🔁

-✅ Use a password manager 🗝️ to store complex passwords

-💡 PRO TIP: The longer & more random your password, the harder it is to crack 🔒

-📂 PROJECT FILES

-📄 password_strength_evaluation.pdf → Detailed explanation + screenshots

-🖼️ Good password.jpg → Example of a good password

-🖼️ Strong password.jpg → Example of a strong password

-🖼️ Very weak password.jpg → Example of a weak password

-🎯 CONCLUSION

-Strong passwords are like strong locks 🔒 — the stronger they are, the harder it is for anyone to break in.
-This project not only teaches how to create strong passwords, but also why it’s important in protecting our digital life. 🌐✨

-🔥 Stay safe online & keep your accounts hacker-proof! 🛡️
+# 🔐 Task 7 Analysis: Password Strength Evaluation

+## 🎯 Objective
+The goal of this task was to evaluate the strength of various passwords, understand what makes a password secure, and learn about common password attack methods.

+## 🛠️ Steps Taken

+1. **📝 Created Multiple Passwords**
+   - Designed passwords ranging from very weak ❌ to extremely strong ✅.
+   - Mixed uppercase 🔠, lowercase 🔡, numbers 🔢, and special symbols ✨.
+   - Varied lengths from short (6 characters) to long (16+ characters).

+2. **🧪 Tested Passwords**
+   - Used the **Bitwarden Password Strength Checker** 🛡️ to assess strength.
+   - Recorded scores 📊 and tool feedback for each password.

+3. **📂 Documented Results**
+   - Captured screenshots 📸 of password strength results.
+   - Compiled a detailed explanation PDF 📑 with visuals and tips.

+4. **🔍 Researched Password Attacks**
+   - **💣 Brute Force Attack** → Trying every possible character combination.
+   - **📚 Dictionary Attack** → Using common words or known password lists.
+   - **🕵️ Credential Stuffing** → Using stolen credentials from breaches.

+## 📌 Findings & Best Practices
+- ✅ Use at least **12–16 characters** for strong security.
+- ✅ Include uppercase 🔠, lowercase 🔡, numbers 🔢, and special symbols ✨.
+- ✅ Avoid dictionary words 📖, sequences ➡️, or predictable patterns.
+- ✅ Never reuse passwords across multiple accounts 🔄.
+- ✅ Use a **password manager** 💾 to store and generate complex passwords.

+**💡 Pro Tip:**
+The longer and more random a password is, the harder it is for hackers to crack 🛡️.

+## 📁 Project Files
+- **password_strength_evaluation.pdf** → Detailed explanation & screenshots 📑.
+- **Good password.jpg** → Example of a good password 👍.
+- **Strong password.jpg** → Example of a strong password 💪.
+- **Very weak password.jpg** → Example of a weak password 🚫.

+## 🏁 Conclusion
+Strong passwords act like secure locks 🔒 — the stronger they are, the harder it is for attackers to break in 🚷.
+This project highlighted how to create secure passwords and why password hygiene is crucial for protecting our digital presence 🌐.
+�️